akash-vhotkar/akash-vhotkar/README.md

 ### Hi there 👋 I'm Akash Vhotkar

-Hi, I'm Abhishek Naidu, a passionate self-taught Full Stack web developer  from India.
+Hi, I'm Akash Vhotlar, a passionate self-taught Full Stack web developer  from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 Here are some ideas to get you started: